-Last year, The Salvation Army of Lee, Hendry and Glades Counties impacted 71,334 lives.
+Last year, The Salvation Army of Lee, Hendry and Glades Counties impacted more than 71,000 lives.

 We offer a wide variety of outreach services ranging from help with utility bills to residential substance abuse program for men and a residential program for families and women.